If you are already familiar with the Program Assistant role and responsibilities, click here for available PA position opportunities.

 - Facilitate or co-facilitate home groups – develop a safe, satisfying, supportive environment that will facilitate students' learning, provide Self-energy for the group, track interpersonal and group interactions

 - PAs are chosen by each training’s Lead and Assistant Trainers.
-If you have questions about the selection schedule, please contact the trainers (contact information is in this website's Trainers Directory or "Find an IFS Therapist" section).
+If you have questions about the selection schedule, please contact the trainers (contact information is in this website's Trainers Directory or "Find a Professional" section).

 - PAs are supervised by and receive feedback from their Lead and Assistant Trainers during the course of their training programs.